 ‘Next to read’

 The next to read section turned out to be the most important change I made to articles.
 In the previous design, I had 4 randomly related articles.
-I had the idea that one hand picked relevant article, placed close to the end of the article would be more likely to keep people browsing the website.
+My theory was one hand picked relevant article, placed close to the end of the article would be more likely to keep people browsing the website.
+Rather than an indecisive choice of four.

 It turned out to be true.
 The first week after launching the design usage saw less than 10 clicks per week (if I was lucky) rise to 108.
-Dramatic, however, the usage remained consistent week by week.
+A dramatic improvement, however, the usage remained consistent week by week.

 A mixture of the style, placement and moving to a single article helped increase pages per visit.